-Converge Challenge is Scotland's leading company creation programme which is open to staff, students and recent graduates from Scottish Universities.
+Converge is Scotland's leading company creation programme which is open to staff, students and recent graduates from Scottish Universities.
 Their aim is to help people to realise their entrepreneurial ambitions by offering generous cash prizes, mentoring and a programme of business support that turns fledgling ideas into sustainable businesses.
 There are 4 categories

 - KickStart is for early stage innovative ideas that have potential

 - Converge is for new businesses that demonstrate high commercial potential.

 - Create Change - is for creative projects with a social purpose

 - Net Zero -projects developing low carbon solutions to address climate change